Christmas in addiction rehab – putting recovery first

 Christmas is certainly not forgotten at Priory Hospital Bristol.
 The team recognise that going through an Addiction Treatment Programme over Christmas can be challenging, so everyone works hard to create a festive and positive atmosphere throughout the month of December.

-Family and friends can visit when they wish, and can also join the team for a Christmas meal.
 Senior Health Care Assistant, Mandy, says: “We create an environment that is positive, where laughter is the best medicine.
 We support each other throughout this time, and bring the magic of Christmas to the clinic.”

 During December, Life Works strive to strike a balance between creating a festive atmosphere and providing people with the time and space that they need to focus on their recovery.